Pumpkin Praline Soft Pretzels

-I’ve been making soft pretzels for just about a year now.
 Kevin’s family introduced me to a super-speedy and simple soft pretzel recipe and it quickly became my favorite AND your favorite as well.
 My 30 Minute Soft Pretzels have been one of the most popular posts of all time on my blog.
 They’re quick, easy, and chewy.
 A perfectly approachable recipe for beginners, adults, kids, and all soft-pretzel lovers.

 I simply took our beloved pretzel dough recipe and tried a few different techniques on it:

 - I used brown sugar in the dough, not white sugar.